premake/premake-core/website/docs/editandcontinue.md

 ### Parameters ###

 `value` is a boolean value, i.e. "On" or "Off".
+Specifying "Default" will act the same as specifying no value, the toolset's default setting will be used.

 ### Applies To ###